Report of the Trustees for the Year Ended 31 August 2018

 The charity employed an average of 7 staff over the financial year, this being a full-time Caretaker, a Charity Shop Manager and 2 deputies (all part-time) to ensure 6 days a week operation, a Youth Leader who takes responsibility for managing the Youth Club along with 2-3 Youth Workers (all part-time).

-During the last year, the Milford on Sea Community Centre has again strengthened its financial position enabling the Centre to continue to develop its wide range of services whilst keeping our charges as low as possible.
+During the last year, the Milford on Sea Community Centre has ensured that its financial position enables the Centre to continue to develop its wide range of services whilst keeping our charges as low as possible.

-The Youth Club has flourished this year under new leadership.
-Attendance at the two weekly sessions have increased in both age groups and new members are made very welcome.
+The Youth Club has continued to flourish.
+Attendance at the two weekly sessions has increased and new members are made very welcome.
 Each week pre-planned activities take place which are both interesting and enjoyable.
-The Youth Club remained open throughout the school summer holiday this year although attendance was predictably a little quieter than in tern time.

-This year we have continued to build on previous year’s success with increases in the number and scope of events & activities held.
-The satellite broadcasts continue to be well supported and we have introduced a Sunday afternoon matinee programme to meet additional identified requirements within the Community.
-To date these have also been very well supported.
+More generally we have continued to build a wide range of events and activities.
+The satellite broadcasts continue to be well supported and our Sunday afternoon matinee programme has helped to meet additional identified requirements within the Community.
 The range of Milford Movies has also been increased with latest releases also being well received.

 The varied programmes of other events and activities have continued, including a wide range of music, dance and plays.
-Of special note were the Out of the Blue Accapella Group concert and an outdoor Milford Summer Opera; both were extremely well supported.
+The Centre Pantomime was again very successful.

 We continue to expand the range of activities provided to local groups.
 The Seahorses Playgroup, run by volunteers and supported by the Community Centre has continued to be a success with young children and their parents.
 We promote a monthly charity lunch and Sunday lunch club for the elderly who live alone in the village.
 Other regular group users include U3A activities, an Alzheimer group, and a SIBS group.

-The year started with a change in management structure with the appointment of 2 new deputy managers, and this structure has proved successful enabling us to open 6 days a week, with some Bank Holidays and the occasional Sunday sale as well.
-A new initiative this year has been to trial an on-line eBay shop.
+The management structure, with a manager and two deputy managers, has proved successful enabling it to open 6 days a week, with some Bank Holidays and the occasional Sunday sale as well.
 Efforts to increase the volunteer base for the shop will be required in the coming year as volunteer numbers have fallen recently.

 Buildings and Facilities

 We have maintained a high standard of maintenance for the building and its equipment and facilities.
 We take a pro-active stance in meeting our Health and Safety responsibilities, including a rolling review of our risk assessments.
-We commissioned new fire risk assessments during the year and a full electrical condition survey of the building installation.
+We update our fire risk assessments and a full electrical condition survey of the building installation.
+We have acquired mobile scaffolding apparatus and our caretaker has been fully trained in its use.
+We continue to ensure that all of our equipment is well maintained and replaced where necessary.

 Long Term Development